-The AGC Team is a collaborative effort of savvy office staff - most of whom are also guides - managing the behind the scenes show, and our stellar and dedicated guides who are the foundation of making the magic happen on the actual itineraries.
-Together we share a vision of what women’s adventure travel should be and are thrilled to bring that to existence for our participants.
+The AGC Team is a collaborative effort of savvy office staff who manage all the details, and our stellar and dedicated guides who make the magic happen on each adventure.
+Together we share a vision of what women’s adventure travel should be and are thrilled to share these experiences that help women make meaningful connections across generations and borders.

 Kelly’s love for outdoor adventure developed early growing up in New Hampshire where she took her first backpacking, biking, and skiing trips.
 She ventured west for college and spent years as a field biologist exploring the mountains and canyons of the Western US studying rare plants, endangered squirrels, various birds, and even bumblebees.
-After graduate school, her career led her to Fort Collins, Colorado where she’s found her professional passion in the adventure travel industry and a great community to continue her own explorations with.
-She’s thrilled to be at the helm of AGC and be providing amazing experiences for adventurous women!
+After graduate school, her career led her to Fort Collins, Colorado where she’s found her professional passion in the adventure travel industry.
+She’s honored to be at the helm of AGC and to be providing amazing experiences for adventurous women!
 She is committed to helping women experience the transformative power of nature through the support and encouragement of the AGC community.

 Jan lives in Western Michigan and is originally from North Carolina where her original love for the outdoors began.
 Her first career was as a registered nurse, then mother to 5 children.
 In 2001 she found AGC and has never looked back.
 Having the opportunity to develop and guide trips for AGC and travel with adventurous women is a ‘dream come true’.
 Her favorite activity is backpacking the AT and introducing other women to backpacking.
 If the opportunity to hike anywhere is offered, she’ll be there in a flash!
 Jan also works in the AGC office as a program manager.
 Outside of work Jan enjoys cooking, quilting and spending time with family, especially grandchildren.